maubuz/2W6-Notes/docs/wk4/wk4_2_boxModel.md

-> When two block-level elements are stacked vertically and both have a padding that "touch", the smaller of the two paddings will "collapse" inside the larger padding.
+> When two block-level elements are stacked vertically and both have a padding that "touch", the smaller of the two margins will "collapse" inside the larger padding.